Center-for-Research-Libraries/crl-serials-validator/README.md

 Specific criteria can be set by the user, to make checking more or less strict as required.

-The program can provess input data in a variety of formats: MARC, tab-separated and comma-separated text files, and Excel (xlsx) spreadsheets.
+The program can process input data in a variety of formats: MARC, tab-separated and comma-separated text files, and Excel (xlsx) spreadsheets.
 It produces an output spreadsheet with information about every title in the input set, any relevant errors found, and a list of titles that passed all of the selected checks.

 If the user has a subscription to data downloads from the ISSN Centre, the user can additionally validate their data against this ISSN data.